macroactive-io/laravel-psalm/README.md

 Yes, we are aware on existence of [official integration](https://github.com/psalm/psalm-plugin-laravel).
 But it's bigger and has some generalisations.
 Our implementation adds some limitations on code but, hopefully, more lightweight and makes better checks.
-Also, this one is more internal tool still, so lack of documentation and other drawbacks could still present :/
+Also, this one is more internal tool still, so lack of documentation and other drawbacks could still present :/ Choice is yours — check both and find what suits better for you.

 ## Limitations

+We try to make the code easier for Psalm understanding by introducing these limitations.
+Idea of them is to decrease amount of magic as much as possible.

 * all model requests must start with `Model::query()`
 * don't use facades (we consider this antipattern), only proper constructor/signature DI should be used